Vaughn Solomon Schofield: Career

-Solomon Schofield was actively involved in a number of organizations.
+Solomon Schofield was actively involved several organizations.
 In the 1980s, she chaired the Board of Crime Watch, a 200,000-member crime prevention organization with groups in cities throughout North and South America.
 She has been Committee Chair, President, Vice-President and/or board member of a number of organizations in Regina, including St. John Ambulance, the Assiniboia Club, the Duke of Edinburgh's Award, the Royal United Services Institute, and the Hospitals of Regina Foundation.
-Solomon Schofield also served as Chief financial officer of Sprite North America for ten years.
+Solomon Schofield also was chief financial officer of Sprite North America for ten years.

 Solomon Schofield's other present and past board memberships and affiliations include: the Saskatchewan Roughriders (Honorary Director), 2003 Grey Cup Committee (Chair-Security Volunteers), Regina Chamber of Commerce Business to Business Expo, Opera Saskatchewan and the Salvation Army.

 She is currently President and CEO of the Western Group of Companies, a business real estate organization holding interests throughout Western Canada.